Gagan4141/Pizza-sales-analysis/README.md

 👉 **Worst-Selling Pizza:** The Brie Carre Pizza 😬
 👉 **Peak Order Time:** 12 PM - 1 PM & 5 PM - 6 PM (mostly on weekends)

 ## 🚀 How to Use

-1️⃣ Run the SQL script to set up the database and insert data
+Set up the database:

+RUN pizza.sql to create Database and table.

+Run pizza_sales_corrected_inserts.sql to insert the dataset into your SQL database.

+Run pizza_sales.sql to generate insights.

+Analyze Data:

-2️⃣ Use SQL queries to explore different insights
+Modify SQL queries to dig deeper and find more patterns.

+View the Dashboard:

-3️⃣ Open the Excel file to check out the interactive dashboard
+Open Pizza_Sales_Dashboard.xlsx to check out the cool visuals.
 ## 🔮 Future Improvements
 I plan to:
 ✔️ Add more visualizations in Power BI